Field Sobriety Tests in Tulsa

 - In the horizontal gaze nystagmus test, the person’s head must stay still while an officer tells him or her to follow a light or pen, looking for any indication of impairment.
 Those with eye issues or attention problems can be wrongly accused for being intoxicated.

 GET EXPERIENCED LEGAL HELP FROM OUR SAPULPA DUI LAWYER

 If you were recently arrested for a DUI and “failed” the FST, having a skilled criminal defense lawyer on your side can make a significant and positive difference in your case.
-At Saint & Associates, PLLP, one of our founding attorneys is a former police officer who understands how inaccurate and unreliable these tests can be.
+At Saint & Associates, PLLP, we understand how inaccurate and unreliable these tests can be.
 Do not risk going to jail, paying an expensive fine, or losing your driving privileges without our legal assistance.